iotaledger/introduction-docs/docs/guides/exchange_guide.md

     })
 ```

 Each account is related to a specific IOTA network (mainnet / devnet) which is referenced by a node properties, such as node url (in this example, it is Chrysalis testnet node balancer).
 For more information about all possible `clientOptions`, please refer to [Wallet NodeJs API Reference](https://wallet-lib.docs.iota.org/libraries/nodejs/api_reference.html).

 `Alias` can be whatever fits to the given use case and should be unique.
 The `alias` is usually used to identify the given account later on.
+Each account is also represented by `index` which is incremented (by 1) every time new account is created.
+Any account can be then referred to via `index`, `alias` or one of its generated `addresses`.

 Once an account has been created you get an instance of it using the following methods: `AccountManager.getAccount(accountId)`, `AccountManager.getAccountByAlias(alias)` or `AccountManager.getAccounts()`.

-Any account can be then referred to via `index`, `alias` or one of its generated `addresses`.
+The most common methods of `account` instance:
+* `account.alias()`: returns an alias of the given account
+* `account.listAddresses()`: returns list of addresses related to the account
+* `account.getUnusedAddress()`: returns a first unused address
+* `account.generateAddress()`: generate a new address for the address index incremented by 1
+* `account.balance()`: returns the balance for the given account
+* `account.sync()`: sync the account information with the tangle

 ### 3. Generate an user address to deposit funds
-`Wallet.rs` is a stateful library which means it caches all relevant information in the storage to provide performance benefits while dealing with many accounts/addresses on network.
+`Wallet.rs` is a stateful library which means it caches all relevant information in the storage to provide performance benefits while dealing with potentially many accounts/addresses.

 > Please note: sync the account info with the network regularly to be sure the storage reflects an actual state of the ledger (network)

 Every account can own multiple addresses.
+Addresses are represented by `index` which is incremented (by 1) every time new address is created.
+Latest address is accessible via `account.latestAddress()`:

 ```javascript
     // Always sync before account interactions